 The most common reason why the prostate gland enlarges is advancing age.
 As men get older, the prostate gland begins to grow slowly.

 This growth of the gland with age is completely normal.
 It is sometimes called benign prostatic hypertrophy, or BPH.

-If the prostate gland becomes bigger, it can start to cause certain symptoms.
+If the prostate gland becomes bigger, it can start to cause certain symptoms in some men.

 These symptoms will not be evident during the early stages of the condition.
 However, as it gets larger, symptoms begin to appear.
 This is because the prostate puts pressure on the base of the bladder and narrows the urethra.

 It is important to remember that even if the prostate is very enlarged, the patient may not have any symptoms.
 Similarly, only mild enlargement of the gland can cause symptoms in some patients.